dbmi-bgm/cgap-pipeline-main/docs/Pipelines/Base/overview-base.rst

 Overview - Base Module
 ======================

-The CGAP Pipeline Base Module (https://github.com/dbmi-bgm/cgap-pipeline-base) contains the CWL files, workflows, metaworkflows, Dockerfiles and CGAP Portal objects necessary to run ``md5``, ``fastqc``, and format conversion from ``cram`` to ``fastq``.
+The CGAP Pipeline Base Module (https://github.com/dbmi-bgm/cgap-pipeline-base) contains the CWL files, workflows, metaworkflows, Dockerfiles and CGAP Portal objects necessary to run ``md5``, ``FastQC``, and format conversion from ``cram`` to ``fastq``.
 This module is necessary for general CGAP Portal functionality and should always be included when deploying a new CGAP account.

 Docker Images